ChrisPortman/Grapture/README.md

 perl Input.pl -c <full path to cfg> -i 45 -d perl PollerMaster2.pl -c <full path to cfg> -d perl PollerWorker.pl -c <full path to cfg> -d

+RRD Cached can now also be used do reduce the IO writes:
+Set at least the RRD_BIND_ADDR option in the config file and start rrdcached with: sudo rrdcached -b <DIR_RRD> -F -w 600 -z 300 -l 127.0.0.1

 There are also some init scripts under etc/init/ note however they currently contain hardcoded paths applicable to my dev environment.
 You